ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 any WikiLeaks affiliate would willingly interact with such an individual.
 Assange could be asked to comment.

+It is easy to think WikiLeaks is impartial, simply releasing information as it is provided, but keep in mind Assange has ties to Russia including a show on RT (state-owned news/propaganda machine)

+Assange contradictory public statements on Panama Papers (questioning the source using 'Soros boogeyman' instead of the actual information, which is entirely opposite of WikiLeak's typical stance)

+Can go back and review earlier major WikiLeaks postings (diplomatic cables, Palin emails, TPP, etc) to determine if this has been a running theme at the organization.
+They have certainly disproportionally attacked Western targets/allies, but that may be attributed to these nations being much softer with information/whistleblowers than the authoritarian states.
+Citizens of modern liberal democracies are also much more likely to consider leaks as patriotic activity - especially after the vast surveillance apparatus exposed by Snowden.

 Trump has been accused (Financial Times researchers and others) of being 'bailed out' by Russian sources (including criminal fronts) in a period of multiple bankruptcies in 2000s.
 Trump Jr statement from this era: 'money is pouring in from Russia'.
 If there is any truth to